-The most common bank fee which occurs when account holders purchase a product that exceeds their account balance.
+An overdraft fee is the most common bank fee to occur when account holders purchase a product that exceeds their account balance.
 The overdraft fee for financial entities in the United States varies by institution.
 Moreover, banks limit the number of transactions per day for consumers.
-Typical overdraft fees are between $34 and $35..
+Typical overdraft fees are between $34 and $35.

-Insufficient funds occur when account holders make a transaction with a zero or negative balance in their checking accounts or debit cards.
+Insufficient funds occur when account holders make a transaction with their debit card when their checking account has a zero or negative balance.
 Most banks penalize similar amounts for NSF and overdraft fees.
 Chase Bank, Wells Fargo, and PNC Bank charge a non-sufficient funds fee of $34, $35, and $36, respectively, to their account holders.

 3. Overdraft Protection Fee

 Financial institutions charge a significant amount of Overdraft Protection Fees for every fund transfer transaction made from a credit card or savings account to a checking account to cover insufficient funds.
 Some bank retailers also consider a credit card settlement as a form of cash advance, so they charge an added fee of $10 or 3% of the transaction amount.

 4. Extended Overdraft Fee

 The Extended Overdraft Fee, or sometimes called an “extended overdrawn balance fee” or “sustained overdraft,” is the penalty that banks impose on top of the standard overdraft fees when consumers leave their checking account with a negative or zero balance for a number of consecutive days.

 For instance, the U.S. Bank has an additional extended overdraft fee of $25 to account holders which starts on the eighth calendar day and each week afterward.
 On the other hand, JPMorgan Chase charges a $15 extended overdraft fee (even if the account is overdrawn by $5 and below) if a particular statement has $0.00 balance for five or more consecutive days.